felipeevalerio/FoodFy/README.md

 </p>

-FoodFy it's a webapp who i developed during the bootcamp Launchbase offered by Rocketseat.
+FoodFy it's a webapp which i developed during the bootcamp Launchbase offered by Rocketseat.

 ### Features
 * 🙋 Create an account to manage recipes,chefs and users